Serverless Application & Infrastructure Lifecycle Management using Terraform and friends!

 Some of the existing solutions support plugins that extend the functionality of the framework and to simplify the usage of infrastructure services.

-In reality, often, developers still have to dive into those to learn internals and archive what they need.
-Adding functionality to those plugins usually requires writing Javascript code.
+In reality, developers often have to dive into those to learn internals and archive what they need.
+Adding functionality to those plugins usually requires writing code in Javascript.

-By relying on open-source Terraform AWS modules that have been developed over the course of several years by Betajob in partnership with our huge community, you get to build your serverless project on top of verified, reusable components.
+By relying on open-source Terraform AWS modules that have been developed over several years by Betajob in partnership with our huge community, you get to build your serverless project on top of verified, reusable components.

 The challenges listed above apply to the Serverless Framework, too.
-One of the biggest for us at Betajob was infrastructure fragmentation between CloudFormation and Terraform.
+In particular, one of the biggest challenges is infrastructure fragmentation between CloudFormation and Terraform.

 serverless.tf does not restrict you from setting up your CI/CD workflow, which suits your needs, but it gives you the ways to control building, testing, deployments steps as code.

-All of them. serverless.tf does not restrict you there, but it gives you a way to build, package, and deploy your code in a standardized way.
+All of them, because serverless.tf does not restrict you there, but it gives you a way to build, package, and deploy your code in a standardized way.

 Yes, please reach out to Betajob.